ryanmalonzo/advent-of-code-2024/README.md

 - I challenge myself to implement the solutions using **only the Python standard library** so as to improve my knowledge and understanding of the language, while also developing problem-solving skills that can be applied to a wide range of situations.
 - I try to be as concise and efficient as possible, while not disregarding readability.
-- I do not use LLMs; only the Python documentation and StackOverflow.
+- I do not use LLMs; only the Python documentation, StackOverflow and the [Advent of Code subreddit](https://www.reddit.com/r/adventofcode/) if I am stuck, or just for the memes.

 ## 🏆 Progress